GSA/fpki-guides/_announcements/01_health_it_removal.md

 ## What was the change?

 - **February 28, 2019:** Federal PKI issued a cross-certificate from the Federal Bridge CA 2016 to DigiCert Federated ID L3 CA.
-  - The issuance of the new cross-certificate was to ensure operations for three (3) electronic prescriptions for controlled substance (EPCS) systems are not immediately impacted by any change.
+  - The issuance of the new cross-certificate was to ensure operations for three (3) electronic prescriptions for controlled substance (EPCS) systems were not immediately impacted by the planned revocation of the Federal Bridge CA 2016 / DigiCert Federated ID CA-1 cross-certificate.
 - **March 4, 2019:** Federal PKI revoked the cross-certificate issued from the Federal Bridge CA 2016 to DigiCert Federated ID CA-1 CA.

 ## What certification authorities were impacted?